 Frequently Asked Questions

-- What is the Office of Student Conduct?
-The Office of Student Conduct is part of the Division of Student Affairs at Florida Memorial University.
+- What is the Office of Conduct Affairs?
+The Office of Conduct Affairs is part of the Division of Student Affairs at Florida Memorial University.
 Our Mission is to create an effective living and learning environment by designing policies such as the Student Conduct Code, which provides a disciplinary process and conducting programs that foster ethical development, personal accountability and civility toward others.

 - What are the services offered to students?
-For the convenience students, the Office of Dean of Students provides: Workshops for students and student organizations on issues such as hazing, sexual assault, drug and alcohol use and other at risk behaviors, advice to students on issues and about student related policies including the Student Conduct Code and handouts the help clarify prohibited behaviors under the Student Conduct Code.
+The Office of Conduct Affairs: Workshops for students and student organizations on issues such as hazing, sexual assault, drug and alcohol use and other at-risk behaviors, advice to students on issues and about student related policies including the Student Conduct Code and handouts the help clarify prohibited behaviors under the Student Conduct Code.

 - Can a parent or guardian be given any information about his/her daughter or son?
 According to federal regulations, the son or daughter must sign a release of information before it is legal to share information about the case in question with a parent or guardian.

 - Are criminal charges the same as Student Conduct Code charges?
-No, the Office of the Dean of Students relies on the standard of ‘preponderance of the evidence and the Student Conduct Code.
+No, the Office of Conduct Affairs relies on the standard of ‘preponderance of the evidence and the Student Conduct Code.
 Criminal charges rely on the standard of ‘beyond a reasonable doubt and statues created by law.

 - What takes place if the student does not show up for his or her hearing?
 The hearing proceeds without the student.
-The Judicial Affairs Committee (JAC) reviews the charges, decides whether the student was in violation of the Student Conduct Code and issues sanctions, if appropriate.
+The Conduct Review Board (CRB) reviews the charges, decides whether the student was in violation of the Student Conduct Code and issues sanctions, if appropriate.

-- Why does the Office of Student Affairs conduct sanction students?
-It is the goal of the Office of Dean of Students to turn infractions of the Code into an educational experience and to promote positive behavior as a personal responsibility.
+- Why does the Office of Conduct Affairs sanction students?
+It is the goal of the Office of Conduct Affairs to turn infractions of the Code into an educational experience and to promote positive behavior as a personal responsibility.

 - How can I make a complaint?
 Any person may file a complaint against a student or organization for misconduct.
-This can be done through our online reporting component, an official report from Campus Safety and/or a report submitted through the department of Residential Life.
-The complaint must be prepared in writing, signed and directed to the Office of the Dean.
+This can be done through submitting an official report from the following departments: Campus Safety, Office of Conduct Affairs, or the Department of Housing and Residence Life.
+The complaint must be prepared in writing, signed and directed to the Assistant Dean of Students.
 All complaints should be submitted as soon as a possible after the event takes place.